K45-94/plum-ui-components-prototype/README.md

 Here, I will attempt to build as many individual components as I could.
 It could take a couple of weeks to do so.
 Optimizing mobile/small-screen view before we jump to large-screen view.
+The user can swipe to go back using mouse or touch.
 Contact through kelvinhiuhu@live.com

 Also, check out the initial Plum from here => https://github.com/K45-94/plum-frontend-backend